Skip to footer content

 Pre-Migration

-• Inventory all Ghostscript GPL usage in codebase
+• Inventory all Ghostscript usage in codebase

 • Document current command-line switches used